evogelsa/dcs-real-weather/CONTRIBUTING.md

 - What did you do?
 - What did you expect to happen?
 - What actually happened?
-- Please upload any relevant files to the issue (e.g. your mission file, log file created by real weather, screenshots, etc. -- Do NOT upload your config.json unless you remove your API key first).
+- Please upload any relevant files to the issue.
+At minimum your mission file, log file created by real weather, and config are most useful.
+Be sure to remove any API keys from the config.
+Feel free to also include screenshots, video, etc if you feel it would be helpful.

 For feature requests, please layout your request with sufficient detail and take the time to explain why you believe your feature would improve the tool.